mwinterstorm/Simple-Spotify-Now-Playing/README.md

 6. Now playing web page is available at http://[your.nodered.ip]/spotify

 ## Options
+You can:
 1. Change web page in Web Request node

 ## To do
-1. Automatically pull user account name
-2. When nothing playing alternate between Top Artists / Top Songs / Recently Played
+1. When nothing playing add in recently played songs